Ajayjam97/AzureWork/README.md

 You can use availability zones to run mission-critical applications and build high-availability into your application architecture by co-locating your compute, storage, networking, and data resources within an availability zone and replicating in other availability zones.
 Keep in mind that there could be a cost to duplicating your services and transferring data between availability zones. <br>

-ALso, most Azure regions are paired with another region within the same geography (such as US, Europe, or Asia) at least 300 miles away.
+Also, most Azure regions are paired with another region within the same geography (such as US, Europe, or Asia) at least 300 miles away.
 This approach allows for the replication of resources across a geography that helps reduce the likelihood of interruptions because of events such as natural disasters, civil unrest, power outages, or physical network outages that affect an entire region.
 </details>